 - Safety can be an issue if you don't load and unload your children as per the instructions - doing it in the wrong order can leave the stroller unbalanced and it may tip over.

-Unfortunately, last time CHOICE tested double strollers, we only found one that passed all of our safety and durability tests.
-But we found several others we think are worth considering, as they had only minor failures.
+Unfortunately, CHOICE tests of double strollers tend to find only a small number that pass all of our safety and durability tests.
+But we usually find several others we think are worth considering, as they have only minor failures.

 Size and weight

 This is perhaps the biggest consideration.
 Measure the stroller before you buy it to make sure it fits into your car boot without needing the wheels removed.
 They also tend to be very bulky even when folded – bear that in mind, especially if you're planning on using public transport.
-Check that you're able to lift the stroller up and down stairs and kerbs – we've tested one that weighs a whopping 19kg!
+Check that you're able to lift the stroller up and down stairs and kerbs – some strollers weigh 17kg or more.
 When you add your precious cargo into the mix, you could be pushing 30kg or even more uphill.

 Swivelling front wheels are easier to manoeuvre, but it's useful if they can be locked for travelling at higher speeds or over rough terrain.
 Large wheels tend to be better on kerbs and stairs, while inflatable ones can puncture but generally give a comfier ride.
 Before purchasing, give wheels a tug to see they don't come off.